Hindu Beliefs On Drugs And Alcohol, Addiction, And Recovery

 About 80% of the world’s Hindus live in India.
 Like every other country in the world, India faces challenges with drug abuse.
-According to a 2019 report from the Indian government, “findings indicate that despite the existence of strict drug control laws and a multitude of agencies working towards drug supply control, a wide variety of the controlled drugs are being used and a sizeable number of Indians suffer from addiction to these drugs.”
-The report also states that Indians are increasingly abusing heroin, prescription opioids, and other synthetic drugs.
+According to a 2019 report from the Indian government, “findings indicate that despite the existence of strict drug control laws and a multitude of agencies working towards drug supply control, a wide variety of the controlled drugs are being used and a sizable number of Indians suffer from addiction to these drugs.”
+The report also states that Indians are increasingly abusing Heroin, prescription Opioids, and other synthetic drugs.

 - OR -

-If you’re a Hindu and you’re ready to start treatment for addiction, please contact a dedicated recovery specialist today to learn more about your rehab options.
+If you’re a Hindu and you’re ready to start treatment for addiction, contact a treatment provider today to learn more about your rehab options.
 No matter where you are in the world, you can find help and make a difference in your life today.